IBM/solsa/README.md

 ## Local Setup

-1. Configure access to the Kubernetes cluster (`KUBECONFIG)
+1. Configure access to the Kubernetes cluster (`KUBECONFIG`)

 2. Retrieve the cluster ingress subdomain an secret and export them as environment variables `CLUSTER_INGRESS_SUBDOMAIN` and `CLUSTER_INGRESS_SECRET`

-3. Login to the IBM container registry
+3. Login to the IBM container registry and export the registry name as environment variable `REGISTRY`

 4. Clone and initialize this repository
 ```